A guide to picking the co-working space that's right for you

-Although co-working industry darling WeWork imploded in October, the shared office space concept is anything but dead.
-Flexible workspaces make up a mere 5 percent of the office real estate market, but the segment is projected to grow to 30 percent by 2030, according to JLL, a Fortune 500 real estate management firm.
+Although coworking industry darling WeWork imploded in October, the shared office space concept is anything but dead.
+Flexible workspaces make up a mere 5% of the office real estate market, but the segment is projected to grow to 30% by 2030, according to JLL, a Fortune 500 real estate management firm.

 Two years later, Marrs tried a hot desk at Austin’s Capital Factory and fell in love with the concept.
 “Having a workspace to which you can go and commit to has a huge impact.
 It’s so much more productive when everyone around me is working.”

-Are you ready to move your "office" out of the local coffee shop?
-How do you find a co-working space that's right for you?
-Here are factors to consider.
+Are you ready to move your “office” out of the local coffee shop?
+How do you find a coworking space that’s right for you?
+Read on for the things you should consider.

 Pricing depends on services, staffing, location and amenities.
 At Denver’s WorkAbility, a communal area day pass is $17.50.
 Those who opt to work from any open desk pay $135 per month; it’s $400 per month for a dedicated desk with lockable storage.
 Private offices start at $900 per month.
 Cove charges $229 per month for unlimited access to all of its shared spaces.
 A one-day pass with reciprocity at more than 23 Venture X locations will run you about $40, while a shared desk starts at around $195.